Extremal functions for real convex bodies: simplices, strips, and ellipses: Simplices

-Now every supporting hyperplane that contains a face of $K$ is also a hyperplane that contains the face of some simplex containing $K$: apply the same argument as above with this hyperplane in the role of $H_0$.
+In the above argument the selection of faces $F_1,\ldots,F_d$ (and their supporting hyperplanes) was arbitrary.
+Hence every supporting hyperplane that contains a face of $K$ is also a hyperplane that contains the face of some simplex containing $K$.
 Now every point $a\not\in K$ satisfies $l(a)<0$ for some affine map that gives the supporting hyperplane $H$ of a face of $K$.
 By (\ref{eqn:simplexl}) it is also in the complement of a constructed simplex $S\supseteq K$.
 Hence $K$ must be exactly the intersection of such simplices.
 Finally note that $K$ cannot be an intersection of more than $\binom{N+1}{d+1}$ distinct simplices, which is the number of ways to choose $d+1$ faces of $K$. \end{proof}